fredbi/go-experiments/go-openapi/json-document.md

 ### Other possible extensions

-    the basic requirement on a JSON document is to support MarshalJSON and UnmarshalJSON, provide a builder side-type to support mutation more advanced use-case may be supported by additional (possibly composed) types
+The basic requirement on a JSON document is to support MarshalJSON and UnmarshalJSON, JSON pointer and to provide a builder side-type to support mutation.

-    examples:
+More advanced use cases may be supported by additional (possibly composed) types.

+Examples:
-        JSON document with JSONPath query support
+* JSON document with JSONPath query support - I am not sure about why I would need that to process OpenAPI specs, but it might come in handy at some point.
+> here is a possible source of inspiration or reuse: https://pkg.go.dev/k8s.io/client-go/util/jsonpath

-        JSON document with other Marshal or Unmarshal targets, such as MarshalBSON (to store in MongoDB), MarshalJSONB (to store directly into postgres), ...
+* JSON document with other Marshal or Unmarshal targets, such as MarshalBSON (to store in MongoDB), MarshalJSONB (to store directly into postgres), ...

 To avoid undue propagation of dependencies to external stuff like DB drivers etc, these should come as an independent module.